SOLID-TEAM/AGP/README.md

     - Deferred pipeline only:
         - Checkbox to toggle SSAO pass/passes
         - Checkbox to toggle SSAO blurr pass
+	- Checkbox to toggle Skybox rendering
+	- Checkbox to toggle fake reflections

 ## Changelog:
 ### v0.1 - may 18 2021
 First version with deferred shading with lighting volumes